chukaofili/kubernetes-on-digitalocean/Part-V.md

 ## Step 2 - Configure Certificate Issuer

-Before cert-manager can vend certificates, it needs a backing certifictate issuer, we be using [letsencrypt.org](https://www.letsencrypt.org)  for certificate issuance.
+Before cert-manager can vend certificates, it needs a backing certifictate issuer, we will be using [letsencrypt.org](https://www.letsencrypt.org) for certificate issuance.

 ```yaml